tuxology/tracevizlab/labs/01-tracing-wget-critical-path/README.md

 - - -

-#### Sub-task 5: Search for a process in the control flow and show critical path
+### Task 5: Search for a process in the control flow and show critical path

 In the *Control Flow View*, to follow one process, you can search for the process wget by hitting the shortcut `ctrl-f` and then typing the name of the process.